dspinellis/cscout/README.md

 Apple OS X (El Capitan), FreeBSD (11.0), and Cygwin.
 In order to build and use CScout you need a Unix (like) system with a modern C++ compiler, GNU make, and Perl.
-To test CScout you also need to be able to run Java from the command line, in order to use the HSQLDB database.
+To test CScout you also need to be able to have SQLite installed.
 To view CScout's diagrams you must have the [GraphViz](http://www.graphviz.org) dot command in your executable file path.